Adam Mosseri: Tech industry recognition

 In 2015, Business Insider recognized Mosseri as a Facebook "Power Player."

 In 2017, Mosseri was a keynote speaker at the International Journalism Festival in Perugia, Italy.

 In 2018, Mosseri spoke alongside Campbell Brown on behalf of Facebook's news features at Recode's Code Media conference.

 In 2020, he was listed in the Tech category of Fortune's '40 Under 40' list.

 Personal life

-Mosseri lives in San Francisco with his wife, Monica Mosseri.
+Mosseri used to live in London with his wife, Monica Mosseri and in 2023 returned back to California after Meta announced it would transfer or lay off the majority of its London staff.
 They have three sons.
 The Mosseri family is active in local philanthropic causes including the Shanti Project.
 Mosseri has dual U.S. and Israeli citizenship, as his father is Israeli.